Coronavirus digest: Melbourne extends lockdown amid delta outbreak | DW | 19.07.2021

 Medigen had to present a monthly report on safety for the vaccine candidate, which is designed for people aged over 20, who will get two shots 28 days apart, Taiwan's Health Ministry said.

 The Tokyo Olympic Games continue to be a polarizing force in Japanese society.
-Top sponsors Toyota has announced pulling TV advertisement related to the Tokyo Games due to concerns surrounding the event.
+Top sponsor Toyota has announced it will pull TV advertisement related to the Tokyo Games due to concerns surrounding the event.

 The move appears to be driven by the company's fear of having its image shaken in Japan.
 Most Japanese oppose staging the event during the current COVID situation, according to a survey published Monday.

-Tokyo Games organizers has insisted on Monday that the Olympic Village is "a safe place to stay" as reports of COVID clusters come to the surface.
+Tokyo Games organizers have insisted on Monday that the Olympic Village is "a safe place to stay" as reports of COVID clusters come to the surface.

 On Monday, authorities said Czech beach volleyball player Ondrej Perusic tested positive for COVID.

-England scrapped most coronavirus restrictions at midnight, despite criticism by scientists and opposition parties to the move.
+England scrapped most coronavirus restrictions at midnight, despite criticism by scientists and opposition parties.

 The move includes allowing nightclubs and other indoor venues to run at full capacity.
 The British government also scrapped legal mandates covering the wearing of masks and working from home.